 We reached Amsterdam airport early morning and boarded a bus to Amsterdam central station.
-We started our city tour posing for pictures with the city’s iconic landmark and the most photographed structure of the city – the large red and white ‘I Amsterdam’ slogan.
+As usual, our Airbnb apartment (Use this referral code to get discounts on your first stay with Airbnb) allowed check-in only afternoon and hence we had to start with city tour before visiting our apartment.
+We started with the city’s iconic landmark the most photographed and one of the popular places to visit in Amsterdam – the large red and white ‘I Amsterdam’ slogan.
 Located at the back of the Rijksmuseum on Museumplein beckons all the tourists to hop on and around the letters for the best photo ops possible.
 As we visited early morning the area was desolate with only a couple of other tourists.

 Gassan Diamond Factory